Saccharomyces Genome Database: Nomenclature

-SGD continues to maintain the S. cerevisiae genomic nomenclature.
-The job is to promote the community-defined nomenclature standards and to ensure that the agreed-upon guidelines are followed in naming new genes or assigning new names to previously identified genes.
+SGD continues to maintain the S. cerevisiae genomic nomenclature to maintain the community-defined standards and to ensure that the agreed-upon guidelines are followed in naming new genes or assigning new names to previously identified genes.
 Community guidelines state that the first published name for a gene becomes the standard name.
 However, prior to publication, a gene name may be registered and displayed in SGD in order to notify the community of its intended use.
-If there are disagreements or naming conflicts, we communicate with the relevant researchers within the community and negotiate an agreement whenever possible.
+If there are disagreements or naming conflicts, SGD curators communicate with the relevant researchers within the community and negotiate an agreement whenever possible.
 The majority of those working on the gene in question must agree to any nomenclature change before it is implemented in SGD.
-In addition to maintaining genetic names, SGD ensures that the names of ORFs, ARS elements, tRNAs and other chromosomal features also conform to agreed-upon formats.
-Over the past two years 154 new gene names have been assigned and 21 community-initiated name changes have been processed.
+In addition to maintaining genetic names, SGD ensures that the names of open reading frames (ORFs), autonomously repeating sequence (ARS) elements, transfer RNAs (tRNAs), and other chromosomal features also conform to agreed-upon formats.
+Over the past 2 years, 154 new gene names have been assigned and 21 community-initiated name changes have been processed.